-Thus Augustine distinguishes two kinds of love (in parallel with his opposition of the two cities – earthly and heavenly-), in City of God: These two loves, of which one is holy, the other unclean, one social, the other private, one taking thought for the common good because of the companionship in the upper regions, the other putting even what is common at its own personal disposal because of its lordly arrogance; one of them God’s subject, the other his rival; one of them calm, the other turbulent; one peaceable, the other rebellious…
+In Saint Augustine, however, we find a conception closely aligned with the idea of a moral law of love.
+Augustine distinguishes between two kinds of love in passages that intersect with the contrast between the two cities—earthly and Christian—in The City of God: These two loves, of which one is holy, the other unclean, one social, the other private, one taking thought for the common good because of the companionship in the upper regions, the other putting even what is common at its own personal disposal because of its lordly arrogance; one of them God’s subject, the other his rival; one of them calm, the other turbulent; one peaceable, the other rebellious… 3.

 First, Shakespeare: